What is the FMCSA?

-For example, Samsara’s ELD compliance solution offers an FMCSA-approved ELD and user-friendly Driver App that works with any Android or iOS device.
+For example, Samsara’s ELD compliance solution offers an FMCSA-registered ELD and user-friendly Driver App that works with any Android or iOS device.
 With built-in WiFi hotspots, Samsara eliminates the need for cellular data plans and keeps your fleet compliant, even in areas without cellular reception.
 Plus, Samsara also offers a Compliance Dashboard, giving your back office at-a-glance visibility into HOS violations, unidentified driving, and unassigned hours.
 This helps you easily monitor compliance across your fleet and avoid violations.

 In fact, Swire Coca-Cola decreased HOS violations by 70% by using the Samsara Compliance Dashboard to surface and correct areas of improvement to prepare for DOT audits.

 If you’re still using paper DVIRs, now is the time to switch to digital.
 Because electronic DVIRs (or eDVIRs) are digital, they make it easier to stay compliant with FMCSA regulations related to maintenance and vehicle safety.